GIScience/wegovnow/README.md

 This repository provides mirrored versions of an embeddable instance of Geo-Spatial Data Repository for "Grand" Quality (https://wgn.gsdr.gq), Integrated Geo-Information System Tool Kit (http://igis.tk, see also igistk directory), and Tiles Common Framework (http://tiles.cf, see also tilescf directory).
 This repository provides all developed source code and required dependencies.
 Futher, instructions for the deployment of EmGSDR (embeddable GSDR) instances for WeGovNow pilot sites are provided.

-(Notice, that full databases for pilot instances can be downloaded from here: https://wgn.gsdr.gq/sd_gsdr_wgn.sqlite.zip , https://wgn.gsdr.gq/sw_gsdr_wgn.sqlite.zip , and https://wgn.gsdr.gq/tr_gsdr_wgn.sqlite.zip . )
+(Notice that full databases for pilot instances can be downloaded from here: https://wgn.gsdr.gq/sd_gsdr_wgn.sqlite.zip , https://wgn.gsdr.gq/sw_gsdr_wgn.sqlite.zip , and https://wgn.gsdr.gq/tr_gsdr_wgn.sqlite.zip . )

 # Installation on Debian-like systems (Debian, Ubuntu, Mint, etc.)